Oxsomi/core3/docs/graphics_api.md

 - resource: the GraphicsResource it inherits from.
 - usage:
-  - Vertex (use as vertex buffer)
+  - Vertex (use as vertex buffer).
-  - Index (use as index buffer)
+  - Index (use as index buffer).
-  - Indirect (use for indirect draw calls)
+  - Indirect (use for indirect draw calls).
   - Raytracing related:
-    - ScratchExt (used internally for scratch buffers for raytracing)
+    - ScratchExt (used internally for scratch buffers for raytracing).
-    - ASExt (used internally for creation of acceleration structures)
+    - ASExt (used internally for creation of acceleration structures).
-    - ReadASExt (If the acceleration structure needs to be able to read the vertex/index buffer)
+    - ReadASExt (If the acceleration structure needs to be able to read the vertex/index buffer).
     - SBTExt (used internally for shader binding table creation).
 - isPending(FullCopy): Information about if any data is pending for the next submit and if the entire resource is pending.
 - isFirstFrame: If the resource was already uploaded before.